AppAuxin/iOS-Calculator/README.md

 <br>

-## change the color of iOS calculator
+## Change the color of iOS calculator

 Also you can customize the calculatos colors from settings.
 It allows you to
 1. Change the background color of the iOS Calculator